 Epigenetics is the study of changes in gene expression.
 These do not necessarily involve changes to the genetic code, but the effects may persist for several generations.
 Walsh estimated that the impact from epigenetic change from the Great Hunger lasted for a century and a half.

-Part of her argument examines the increase of patients in asylums after the famine.
+Part of Walsh's argument examines the increase of patients in asylums after the famine.
 According to the 1841 census there were 1,600 patients in district asylums, plus 1,500 in jails and workhouses of Ireland’s total population of eight million.

 By 1900, fifty years after, the Irish population had been halved, but the number in asylums had increased.
 There were 17,000 in district asylums and a further 8,000 “lunatics at large.”